eldronzhou/SDPRX/README.md

 - valid (required): Path to the bim file for the testing dataset, including the .bim suffix.
 - chr (required): Chromosome.
 - out (required): Path to the output file containing estimated effect sizes.
-- rho (required): trans-ethnic genetic correlation.
+- rho (required): Trans-ethnic genetic correlation output by PopCorn between 0 and 1.
+Default is 0.8.
 - n_threads (optional): number of threads to use.
 Default is 1.

 ## Output